It's great to have you, Rush Limbaugh, having more fun than a human being should be allowed to have.

 You'd both be surprised.

-Tries to assume his place on stage, deciding after watching the first hour of it that it's so boring, and then the show needs him so badly that he's decided to put aside his feelings for Meghan Kelly and help Fox save their show.
+tries to assume his place on stage, deciding after watching the first hour of it that it's so boring and the show needs him so badly that he's decided to put aside his feelings for Megan Kelly and help Fox save their show?

-For example, since he wasn't there, uh other Republicans on the stage are gonna be asked questions.
+For example, since he wasn't there, other Republicans on the stage are going to be asked questions.

 Okay.